reibus/serverless-aws-apigateway-documentation/README.md

 To download the deployed documentation you just need to use `serverless downloadDocumentation --outputFileName=filename.ext`.
 For `yml` or `yaml` extensions application/yaml content will be downloaded from AWS.
 In any other case - application/json.
+Optional arguments:
-Optional argument --extensions ['integrations', 'apigateway', 'authorizers', 'postman'].
+ - --extensions `['integrations', 'apigateway', 'authorizers', 'postman']`.
 Defaults to 'integrations'.
+ - --type `['oas30', 'swagger']`.
+Defaults to 'swagger'.

 ## Contribution